Load Rating and Nominal Life

 fW : Load Factor

-In general, reciprocating machines tend to involve vibrations or impact during operation.
-It is extremely difficult to accurately determine vibrations generated during high-speed operation and impact during frequent start and stop.
-Therefore, when the actual load applied on model ER cannot be obtained, or when speed and vibrations have a significant influence, divide the basic dynamic load rating (C) by the corresponding load factor in Table4 of empirically obtained data.
+In general, reciprocating machines tend to involve vibrations or impacts during operation.
+It is extremely difficult to accurately determine vibrations generated during high-speed operation and impacts that occur during frequent starts and stops.
+Therefore, when the actual load applied on Model ER cannot be obtained, or when speed and vibrations have a significant influence, divide the basic dynamic load rating (C) by the corresponding load factor in Table 4 of empirically obtained data.

 1 to 1.2 |